 - Never Ever Share Credentials – Rather than the sharing of AWS tenants, create a single IAM user for officials who need to use Amazon services and resources.
 This will permit the account administrator to allocate a unique set of rights to different persons on the basis of their job needs.

 The Data Breach Investigations Report 2017 of Verizon underscores the attack from compromised tenants.
-This report observes that a warning 81% of data breach incidents were resulted by insecure or stolen security passwords in the year 2016.
-Therefore, it is much important for IT security team to make sure that the AWS administrators do their adequate amount of research to defined the correct set of permissions.
+This report observes that a warning 81% of data breach incidents have resulted from insecure or stolen security passwords in the year 2016.
+Therefore, it is much important for the IT security team to make sure that the AWS administrators do their adequate amount of research to defined the correct set of permissions.

-The access level of permissions and write management should be allotted with warning.
+The access level of permissions and write management should be allotted with a warning.
 The write permission enables users to modify, delete, and create resources.
-On the other hand, the permission management enables users to restrict or provide resource permissions for complete industry and its AWS individuals.
-For this cause, permission management should be activated to as some IAM users as possible.
+On the other hand, permission management enables users to restrict or provide resource permissions for complete industry and its AWS individuals.
+For this cause, permission management should be activated to as many IAM users as possible.

 - Real-time Monitoring Process – AWS platform supports the activity monitoring system with CloudTrail.
 However, industries should continuously observe and investigate AWS activities alongside all other online services for attaining a consolidated view of Cyber operations.
 This would help to properly separate an actual attack from a wrong positive alert and, also render insight into the cross-cloud issues that will go unidentified by only seeing at each cloud service in isolation.

 Organizations Can Opt for A CASB Solution Too